 The main entrance to the Transit Terminal then and now: Although the Salesforce Building and Terminal were built where the old terminal was, the entrance to the new building is a little further back from Mission Street and closer to Fremont Street.

-These are one the old stairs and ramp that went from the second level to the third floor where buses arrived and departed and today’s escalator to the second level where buses travel to and from the Bay Bridge today.
+These are one of the old stairs and ramps that went from the second level to the third floor where buses arrived and departed and today’s escalator to the second level where buses travel to and from the Bay Bridge in the new transit center.

 These were the old benches at street level where you waited for your bus to depart and if you were like me, fell asleep some times and missed it.
 The stairs in the back took you to the second floor, where you went up to a third level for the buses.
 The bottom picture is looking down to street level from the escalator that goes to the second level today.